Naible-ai/aittributor/README.md

 ## Revenue Streams:
 1. Subscription fees - a subcription-based model where organizations pay monthly/quarterly/yearly to access an expert-curated attribution engine to significantly cut down the time it takes to remediate a cyber attack.
 2. Custom licensing - a service-based approach to an expertly built, highly customized version of AiTTRIBUTOR
+3. Custom training - a service-based custom training program that enables customers to use AiTTRIBUTOR at an expert level